sthakur369/instagram-saved-library-site/README.md

 ### How do I save Instagram posts before deleting my account?

-Request your Instagram data before deleting your account and include your **Saved items**.
+Request your Instagram data export before deleting your account and include your **Saved items**.
 Instagram Saved Library can then organize the saved information from your export into a searchable local library.

 ### How do I view Instagram saved posts from an HTML export?